Banks, miners pull down FTSE 100; Entain top gainer | Business

 Banks, miners pull down FTSE 100; Entain top gainer

-The owner of Ladbrokes and Coral brands rose 2.2% after it reported an 11% rise in first-half net gaming revenue and said it was doubling investment in its game development studios.
-The blue-chip FTSE 100 index dropped 0.9%, dragged down by a 1.3% fall in big banks as they tracked weaker bond yields.
+The owner of Ladbrokes and Coral brands climbed 2.2% after it reported an 11% rise in first-half net gaming revenue and said it was doubling investment in its game development studios.
+The FTSE 100 dropped 1.1%, dragged down by a 1.9% fall in big banks as they tracked weaker bond yields.

-London's FTSE 100 fell on Thursday, weighed down by weakness in heavyweight financials and miners, while online betting firm Entain was the top gainer on strong earnings and corporate updates.
-The owner of Ladbrokes and Coral brands rose 2.2% after it reported an 11% rise in first-half net gaming revenue and said it was doubling investment in its game development studios.
+London's FTSE 100 fell on Thursday and was set for its biggest drop in three weeks, weighed down by heavyweight financials and miners, while betting firm Entain was the top gainer on the blue-chip index on strong earnings and corporate updates.
+The owner of Ladbrokes and Coral brands climbed 2.2% after it reported an 11% rise in first-half net gaming revenue and said it was doubling investment in its game development studios.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)